regional conservation Partnership Program

 The Alliance for Puget Sound Natural Resources was instrumental in securing $9 million dollars in the USDA's Regional Conservation Partnership Program (RCPP) funds plus Washington state match to implement a precision conservation approach to address water quality and salmon habitat resource concerns in the Puget Sound.
 The Alliance also serves as an advisory group to the program administration team at the Washington State Conservation Commission.
 Learn more about RCPP by visiting these websites:

-Working with Snohomish landowners to Improve Water Quality
+Collaborating with Snohomish landowners

 The Snohomish River Basin is the second-largest tributary draining into Puget Sound in Washington State.
 Its size and scale makes it a high priority for salmon habitat enhancement in the Snohomish River Basin Salmon Conservation Plan.
 The basin is fed by the Sultan, Skykomish, Snoqualmie, Pilchuck, and Snohomish rivers and drains into Port Gardner Bay in Everett.